jeremiahsnapp/dev-lxc/README.md

 	* dnsmasq is configured to reserve the specified IP address for the container's MAC address.
 	* A DNS entry is created in dnsmasq if appropriate.
 	* All installed Chef packages are configured.
+	* Test users and orgs are created.
 	* The opscode-manage package is installed and configured if specified.

+    After each server is fully configured a snapshot clone of it is made resulting in the server's unique base container.
+These unique base containers make it very easy to quickly recreate a Chef cluster from a clean starting point.

 #### Destroying Base Containers